 The challenge for banks, which will determine whether they survive (at least in a profitable form) is to generate a level of value-add that will keep customers loyal even though they will be interacting through a third-party channel.
 To do so requires a re-architecting of the banks and their system architectures.
 Banks will need to introduce a system that sits between channels and manufacturing and serves up the intelligence that feeds great customer experiences, enables better decision-making and facilitates new types of value creation.

-Effectively, what we’ll see is data used for customization at scale: very tailored products and services to reflect individual SME circumstances and their context at any given time.
+Effectively, what we’ll see is data used for customisation at scale: very tailored products and services to reflect individual SME circumstances and their context at any given time.
 The contest is not whether tech companies will manufacture banking products, they won’t.
 The contest is whether tech companies can take advantage of the split between manufacturing and distribution to move into the distribution of financial services without having to manufacture them, leveraging their cutting-edge analytical capabilities as well as their ownership of customer channels.
-Which parties will eventually win this contest we can only guess, but we will see a much more fragmented market going forward, where credit providers find specific niches they understand better than anywhere else which allow them to cater to them with higher levels of personalization.
+Which parties will eventually win this contest we can only guess, but we will see a much more fragmented market going forward, where credit providers find specific niches they understand better than anywhere else which allow them to cater to them with higher levels of personalisation.

-The Eureka moment for me, when I realized that a fundamental change in system architecture would be needed, was when I concluded that the universe for financial services was completely disconnected from the universe for enterprise software.
+The Eureka moment for me, when I realised that a fundamental change in system architecture would be needed, was when I concluded that the universe for financial services was completely disconnected from the universe for enterprise software.
 Nobody had really tried to look through the lens of what was required from a software perspective to deliver digital financial services and, up until recently, the technologies to make it happen were not mature enough either.

 But, essentially four technologies had to come together to make the overall system possible.